MahmoudUwk/Open-Transcribe/README.md

 - Users must re-enter the key when switching browsers or devices.
 - Consider adding export/import features if you need cross-device sync.

+## 🔒 Security Notes

+- Open-Transcribe never stores your Gemini key on a server; it lives only in the current browser’s `localStorage`.
+- Only paste a key on trusted machines.
+Anyone with access to that browser profile (or DevTools) can read or remove the stored key.
+- If you suspect exposure, rotate the key in Google AI Studio and click **Remove** in the Gemini preferences panel to clear the cached value.
+- Browser extensions or untrusted scripts could capture audio or keys; advise users to keep their environment clean.

 ## 🧪 Testing & Linting

 ```bash